 This article will detail the different types of form sections and options available to you while creating new forms or editing existing ones.
 To learn about field dependencies and filter options within your forms, click here.

-How-To: Use Different Section Types
+How-To: Use Different Form Field Types

 There are several different types of sections you can use in a form.
 Each of these will be explained below.
 Click here for more information on how to edit a form and add fields.